johncoleman83/bootcamp-system_engineering-devops/README.md

   * special parameters and command ``$?``
   * expansion, single and double quote differences, arithmetic operations
   * aliases, other help pages

+* 0x04-loops_conditions_and_parsing

+  * How to create SSH keys
+  * What is the advantage of using #!/usr/bin/env bash over #!/bin/bash
+  * How to use while, until and for loops
+  * How to use if, else, elif and case condition statements
+  * How to use the cut command
+  * What are files and other comparison operators, and how to use them

 ## Author